CarolHuffm/CMPACarol/content/history-and-styles/Assets.md

 ## Step 3: Leading and Soldering

-The cut glass pieces are then arranged, and held together using lead came.
+The cut glass pieces are then arranged and held together using lead came.
 The joints are soldered to secure the pieces in place.

 ## Step 4: Cementing and Finishing